nic-lovin/nic-lovin.github.io/_posts/2026-05-25-starlette-fastapi-request-url.md

 Starlette issued the GitHub Advisory [GHSA-86qp-5c8j-p5mr](https://github.com/Kludex/starlette/security/advisories/GHSA-86qp-5c8j-p5mr) and CVE-2026-48710.

 ## Vulnerable code
-Here are two endpoints that can lead to a path traversal and the oher one to an authentication bypass.
+Here are two endpoints that can lead to a path traversal and the other one to an authentication bypass.
 Can you find the trick?

 ```py
 from starlette.applications import Starlette